Workout for MMA

 Why This Movement: This exercise is slightly similar to a shrimping movement or what you would do to create space from your opponent while in the bottom position.
 It will also be useful for sweeps.

 Guard Attack 45° – Laying flat on the ground, plant the feet flat on the floor with your knees up.
-Grab two dumbbells and hold them infront of the face, as if protecting the face from an attacking opponent.
+Grab two dumbbells and hold them in front of the face, as if protecting the face from an attacking opponent.
 Contract the abdominals upward into a situp movement and punch forward with the right arm towards and past the left knee.
 Return the arm back to the starting position, and repeat with the left side.
 While punching, the dumbbell will twist until it is horizontal with the ground.
-While the other hand is protecting the face with palm facing inwards.
+While the other hand is protecting the face with the palm facing inwards.
 Use the shoulder in the movement to get more reach and power behind the punch.
-The punch is at about a 45 degree angle (thus the name)
+The punch is at about a 45-degree angle (thus the name)

 Note: Always make sure one hand is protecting the face at all times